arnesson/cordova-plugin-firebase/README.md

 To count the performance-related events that occur in your app (such as cache hits or retries), add a line of code similar to the following whenever the event occurs, using a string other than retry to name that event if you are counting a different type of event:

+**Parameters**:
+- {string} name - name of trace
+- {string} counterName - name of counter to increment
+- {function} success - callback function to call on successfully incrementing counter
+- {function} error - callback function which will be passed a {string} error message as an argument

 ```
 window.FirebasePlugin.incrementCounter("test trace", "retry", success, error);
 ```